mariusmokoka/Responsive-Footer-Design-with-Tailwind-CSS/README.md

 ### Overview

-In this project, I recreated a simplified version of an Instagram profile page focusing on CSS layout and styling.
+In this project, I recreated a simplified version of an Footer page focusing on Tailwind and styling.
 This involved applying various CSS techniques to achieve a responsive, aesthetically pleasing design that functions well across different devices.

 ### Reflections

 #### Areas of Mastery

-- **CSS Layout Techniques**: I feel confident in using Flexbox and Grid to structure web page elements.
+- **Tailwind Techniques**: I feel confident in using Flexbox and Grid to structure web page elements.
 Implementing these techniques to align and distribute content was a highlight of my learning.
 - **Responsive Design**: I successfully implemented media queries to ensure the page looks good on both desktop and mobile screens.
 - **Styling Elements**: I was able to style the profile image, user information, and gallery section effectively, closely resembling an Instagram profile.